monove/instabug-cordova-plugin/README.md

 ### Configuration

-Configuration can be passed in init function and reflect Instabug API reference (https://instabug.com/public/ios-api-reference/hierarchy.html).
+Configuration can be passed in init function and reflects Instabug API reference (https://instabug.com/public/ios-api-reference/hierarchy.html).

 The options are: